GitTerraGame/Play-GitTerra-Action/README.md

 ## Maintenance

+### Configuring remotes

+To work on the project, you need to have both GitHub and GitLab remotes configured.
+You can do that by running the `npm run setup:remotes` script in the root of the repository.

 ### Publishing a new version

 We now have a script for that, so you can just run `npm run release` to publish a minor version of the game.